NixOS/nix/doc/manual/src/command-ref/nix-env.md

 that are installed in the current generation of the active profile (`--installed`), or the derivations that are available for installation in the active Nix expression (`--available`).
-It only prints information about derivations whose symbolic name matches one of names.
+It only prints information about derivations whose symbolic name matches one of *names*.

 The derivations are sorted by their `name` attributes.